 NYS Excelsior Service Fellowship Program

 The New York State Excelsior Service Fellowship is designed to attract the “best and the brightest,” who are called to a career in public service.
 Being an Excelsior Fellow is an honor, privilege, and full-time commitment.
 Fellows serve in a variety of capacities within such agencies like the Department of Environmental Conservation, the Department of Labor, Housing and Community Renewal, the Department of Financial Services, and the Empire State Development Corporation.
 Alternatively, fellows may be assigned to roles in the Governor’s or Lieutenant Governor’s Office.
 The fellowship is a two-year program that combines both experiential and professional development opportunities designed to nurture and cultivate the next generation of leaders in New York State government.
-Find more information about last year's application process.
+Find more information about this year's application process.

-NYU Public Interest Project Fellowship
+NYU Public Interest Law Center Fellowship

 NYU Reproductive Justice and Women's Rights Fellowship